"Flux-balance formulae" for extreme mass-ratio inspirals: Killing vectors and tensors for Kerr geometry

 The stationary and axisymmetric Kerr geometry admits the two Killing vectors

-Besides, it is now well-known that there is another ``hidden symmetry'' of the Kerr geometry associated with the (rank-$2$ irreducible) Killing tensor $K_{\mu \nu} = K_{(\mu \nu)}$~\cite{Carter:1968rr,Carter:1968ks,Walker:1970un} that satisfies the Killing's equation $\nabla^{(0)}_{(\lambda} K_{\mu \nu)} = 0$: the operator $\nabla^{(0)}_{\mu}$ is the covariant differentiation with respect to the Kerr metric $g_{\mu \nu}^{(0)}$, and parenthesis embracing indices are the total symmetrization of a given tensor.
-Explicit expressions for $K_{\mu \nu}$ may need a standard Kinnersley null tetrad (recall Eq.~\eqref{Kerr-hojo}),
+Also, it is now well known that there is another ``hidden symmetry'' of the Kerr geometry associated with the (rank-$2$ irreducible) Killing tensor $K_{\mu \nu} = K_{(\mu \nu)}$~\cite{Carter:1968rr,Carter:1968ks,Walker:1970un} that satisfies the Killing equation $\nabla^{(0)}_{(\lambda} K_{\mu \nu)} = 0$; the operator $\nabla^{(0)}_{\mu}$ is the covariant differentiation with respect to the Kerr metric $g_{\mu \nu}^{(0)}$, and parentheses embracing indices are the total symmetrization of a given tensor.
+Explicit expressions for $K_{\mu \nu}$ may need a standard Kinnersley null tetrad---recall Eq.~\eqref{Kerr-hojo}:

 and